wq177/Awesome_Riemannian_Graph_Learning/README.md

 # [A Survey on Riemannian Graph Learning：Towards Foundation Models](???)

-There is a curated collection of cutting-edge and state-of-the-art papers on Riemannian graph learning methods.
+There is a collection of state-of-the-art papers on Riemannian Graph Learning methods.
 We focus on geometric deep learning methods that study non-Euclidean manifolds and curvature-aware representations for graph learning, particularly in hyperbolic and spherical spaces.

 :heartbeat: We welcome contributions and suggestions of interesting papers and implementations in the area of Riemannian geometry for graph learning.